15 Days Level: Easy 1.750 km, 20% dirt-road Price info

-The 20% off-road sections are mostly well maintained gravel roads with little to no traffic and on days with off-road, the distance is limited so there is plenty of time to go easy.
+The 20% dirt-road sections are mostly well maintained gravel roads with little to no traffic and on days with dirt-road, the distance is limited so there is plenty of time to go easy.

 Starting with the “Ruta del Ché” we cross the mountains towards Sucre, the colonial capital of Bolivia and the indigenous market of Tarabuco.
 Then the 500 years old, silver mines of Potosí, followed by the “Salar de Uyuni”, the largest salt flats in the world, the train grave yard, Cochabamba and the highest “Cristo Statue” of South America.

 The roads we follow are among the most scenic of South America with endless valleys, towering mountains and amazing natural beauty.

 Day 6.
 To Potosí (alt.
 4.100 m) 155 km, 10% dirt-road